 - Linen.
 I ordered and used two yards of IL020 in Apricot.

 This is the pattern I used and it will create two separate pieces; one for the front and for the back.
 Cut this from a big piece of pattern paper.

-To make the measurement for your waist, measure you waist with the measuring tape.
+To find the measurement for the waist on your pattern, measure you waist with the measuring tape.
 Divide the number you get by two and then add this result number to your original waist measurement.
 For example, if you measure your waist at 30" then add 15 to this in order to get your final waist measurement of 45"

-The measurement is larger than your actually waist size because the elastic.
+The measurement is larger than your actually waist size because of the elastic waistband.
 It will all fit when everything is done!